Account Based Marketing:

 - Marketing and Sales Alignment

 Sales depend on marketing to bring in warm leads.
-Marketing has stepped up to the challenge, but there are still instances where both teams target separate accounts.
+Marketing has stepped up to the challenge, in part thanks to innovations in account based marketing solutions.
+But there are still instances where both teams target separate accounts.
 ABM requires cooperation between teams as they work together to target key decision makers within the same accounts.

 - Less Waste